kroen3n/Jira-TheHive4-integration-/d0c/prepare_environment.md

 TheHive4 needs systemd - you'll need to access that from a container

 Cassandra and HDFS have several Docker images available.
-If you go with HDFS and local filesystem, make sure you change the port 9000.
+If you go with HDFS and not local filesystem, make sure you change the port 9000.

-Flask service can be easily ported to docker containers
+Flask service can be easily ported to docker containers.

-The Jira attlassian docker image I have used for this is at following repository: https://github.com/cptactionhank/docker-atlassian-jira
+The Jira attlassian docker image I have used: https://github.com/cptactionhank/docker-atlassian-jira

 This environment on containers look as following:
 ```